JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 By Jack Szwergold

-My parents both worked factopry jobs at different times in the family and never really talked much about it.
+My parents both worked factory jobs at different times in the family and never really talked much about it.

 My earliest memory was being a kid in the 1970s and getting up early around the same time as my dad to eat breakfast and get ready to go to elementary school.
 I’d also watch TV which mostly consisted of “The Little Rascals” and whatever random cartoon program channels 5, 9 and 11 had on at the time.